 Speaking session materials will arrive in schools-in a separate shipment-earlier than other test materials.
-The Speaking session must be administered to students individually at a location separate from other students and may be administered only between April 8 and May 17, 2019.
-It is allowable for a student to have already begun (or even possibly finished) the Listening/Reading/Writing sessions of the NYSESLAT before they take the Speaking test, as long as the Speaking administration falls within the testing window for the Speaking session of the NYSESLAT (April 8-May 17, 2019).
-Scoring is done at the time of administration, unless student responses are being electronically recorded so that they can be scored at a later time by a disinterested teacher.
+The Speaking session must be administered to students individually at a location separate from other students and may be administered only within the Speaking testing window.
+It is allowable for a student to have already begun (or even possibly finished) the Listening/Reading/Writing sessions of the NYSESLAT before they take the Speaking test, as long as the Speaking administration falls within the testing window for the Speaking session of the NYSESLAT.
+For Speaking, scoring is done at the time of administration, unless student responses are being electronically recorded so that they can be scored at a later time by a disinterested teacher.

-The three Listening/Reading/Writing sessions must be administered between May 6 and May 17, 2019.
+The three Listening/Reading/Writing sessions must be administered as indicated on the test administration schedule.
 Each school may choose its own testing days and times within that date range.
 The make-up test dates are any dates that remain in the primary administration period.
 The NYSESLAT is an untimed test.
 Suggested time allotments for various parts of the test are listed in the overview in Appendix B.